Updated

 People in the State of Arizona commit theft by extortion if they steal, or try to steal, property or services by threatening to:

-- kill someone or cause physical injury to someone by means of a deadly weapon or a dangerous instrument,i
+- kill someone or cause physical injury to someone using a deadly weapon or a dangerous instrument,i

 - cause physical injury or physical harm to someone by any other means,